How Health Reform Affects Disability Care

 - Your children can stay on your plan until they reach age 26.

-- Your plan will not be able to have a dollar limit on how much it spends on your care.
+- Your plan cannot include a dollar limit on care.
 Annual and lifetime limits go away.

 - You cannot be charged more for insurance because you are sick or disabled.

 - Your out-of-pocket costs are capped.
 There's a limit on how much you will spend each year.
 After reaching that amount, your plan covers all costs.
 That includes copays and deductibles.

 If you use the Marketplace to shop for health insurance, you will be able to see what health care plans are available to you, the cost of the plans, and whether you qualify for help with your costs.

 Eligibility for Medicaid varies greatly from state to state.
 In states that expanded Medicaid under the Affordable Care Act, you will qualify if you earn $16,243 or less a year ($33,465 for a family of four).
 If you qualify for Supplemental Security Income because of your disability, you will generally qualify for Medicaid coverage in your state.
 You should check with your State Medicaid agency to find out the details.

 If you are struggling to live on your own with a disability or care for a relative who is disabled, the Affordable Care Act may help.
 The law expanded Medicaid programs that provide in-home care and help you avoid moving to a nursing home.
 The expansion of Medicaid’s Home and Community-Based Service options can help you stay independent or provide care for a loved one.
 In general, these services are only available to people who qualify for Medicaid.